 The Shady Rays Classic Timber are straightforward unisex sunglasses, with a well-executed wayfarer style.
 Their polarized lenses give comfortable protection in both bright light and high glare situations.
 The woodgrain pattern on these plastic frames steps them up just a notch above other similar styles when it comes to their appearance.
 They're a comfortable width for most heads, with a unique combination of a smooth exterior with just a hint of a matte finish to add extra grip when you need it most.
 Our lead tester has put their extensive "Live Hard Warranty" to the test several times over the years, adding even more value to a single pair of shades that can be easily replaced when they get lost or broken.

-If you're on the hunt for super trendy shades, the Classic Timber are a bit of a safe bet and not overly trendsetting.
+If you're on the hunt for super trendy shades, the Classic Timber lies more on the safe side of the trend scale.
 They also come with just a thin microfiber bag for a case, making us even more glad they have such a comprehensive coverage plan.
-Since we've been wearing a pair of these glasses for years, we've seen the woodgrain patterning start to rub off over the ears, but it takes a long time to get to that level of wear.
+Since we've been wearing a pair of these glasses for years, we've seen the woodgrain patterning start to rub off over the ears, but it will take a long time to get to that level of wear.
 All in all, the performance, style, and first-rate replacement program of these unisex shades make them an excellent value buy.

 Read review: Shady Rays Classic Timber